-As a Vice President of the Digital Forensic practice in Stroz Friedberg’s New York headquarters, Jeffrey G. Bolas coordinates the practices and procedures across the firm’s digital forensics laboratories.
+As a Managing Director of the Digital Forensic practice in Stroz Friedberg’s New York headquarters, Jeffrey G. Bolas coordinates the practices and procedures across the firm’s digital forensics laboratories.
 He supervises and coordinates casework performed by other digital forensic examiners.
 In addition, Mr. Bolas performs digital forensic analyses, forensic acquisitions, custom data analytics, and consulting services for the firm.
 His experience and expertise span desktop and mobile forensics, anti-money laundering, data breach response, and electronic discovery.
 He also helps to train and mentor other examiners working in the Forensics Lab.

 Among Mr. Bolas’ most notable cases was his expert forensic analysis and testimony in the federal civil proceeding Gutman v.
 Klein, a precedent-setting case in which Stroz Friedberg had been instructed to perform an independent laptop analysis following allegations of spoliation.
 Mr. Bolas’ report and testimony established that a pattern of system alterations and obfuscations had occurred on the computer; his clear and uncontested findings formed the underpinnings of the judge’s default judgment for the spoliation of electronic evidence – the first judgment of its kind in the Federal Second Circuit.